DogmaDragon/Stash-Docs/docs/Getting-Started/Installation/Installing-on-Windows.md

 ---

 1. Run the executable (typically `stash-win.exe`).
   - Running the app might present a security prompt since the binary isn't signed yet.
-Just click more info and then the `run anyway` button.
+Just click `More info` and then the `run anyway` button.
 2. It should open a browser tab http://localhost:9999 to get started.
 3. The program will show an icon in your notification area.
 You can access some quick links or quit the server from there.